ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 notes

-Unlike SED or the c language a single statement is not allowed after a test unless it is within a block
+Unlike SED or many other languages (eg: the c language) a single statement is not allowed after a test unless it is within a block

 "tree" clear;